 The yields from \textit{nd} elastic scattering in each detector were used to determine the integrated beam-target luminosity.
-Backgrounds from neutrons scattering on carbon and air were measured using the graphite sample and an empty target holder.
-The TOF spectrum for each detector accumulated with the empty target holder were subtracted from the spectra measured with the CD$_2$ and graphite samples.
-The TOF spectra measured with the empty target holder were normalized to the spectra measured with the CD$_2$ and graphite samples using the integrated beam current (BCI), the gas pressure in the neutron production cell, and the DAQ live time fraction.The TOF spectra measured with the graphite sample were normalized to the spectra measured with the CD$_2$ sample in a similar way.
+Backgrounds from neutron scattering on carbon and air were measured using the graphite sample and an empty target holder, respectively.
+The TOF spectrum for each detector accumulated with the empty target holder was normalized and subtracted from the spectra measured with the CD$_2$ and graphite samples.
+The empty-target TOF spectra were normalized using the integrated beam current (BCI), the gas pressure in the neutron production cell, and the DAQ live time fraction.
+The TOF spectra measured with the graphite sample were normalized to the spectra measured with the CD$_2$ sample in a similar way.
 The normalization factor also included the ratio of carbon nuclei in the two samples determined using data from a previous experiment \cite{Mal20}.
 The normalized graphite TOF spectra were subtracted from the CD$_2$ TOF spectra to obtain the raw yields from $nd$ elastic scattering.
 Also, the raw yields were corrected for backgrounds quantified with the MC simulation.

 The luminosity per BCI measured by all eight detectors agreed with a standard deviation of 2.1\%.
 The geometric mean of the beam-target luminosity measured by all detectors except those at 10\textdegree{} was used to compute the breakup cross section.
 The $nd$ yields measured by the detectors at 10\textdegree{} were excluded from the luminosity determination because of the large uncertainty in subtracting the background contributions ($\sim 70\%$) due to neutron scattering on carbon and air.